-We, as do others (Cohen et al, 2004), generally obtain very good results with just one or two injections.
+We, as do others (Cohen-Kerem et al, 2004), generally obtain very good results with just one or two injections.
 This "low-dose" gentamicin protocol has become part of our standard staged management.
 The risk to hearing and balance is minimal for this procedure (although there is substantial risk from older versions of this protocol, where 4 doses were administered over a month).

 Dizziness may reoccur one year later, requiring another series.
 This is because the gentamicin may only temporarily damage the hair cells, which can recover.

 Nerve section for unilateral Meniere's that has not responded to low or high-dose gentamicin.

 Alternatively, a surgical treatment is used in which the vestibular nerve is clipped.
 This operation, called a vestibular neurectomy or vestibular nerve section is very effective in eliminating vertigo.
 Oddly enough, some authors put nerve section into the same category as low-dose gentamicin (e.g. Wegampola et al, 2017).
 We think that this is unfortunate, we see this as analogous to cutting off one's hand when there is a cancer on one's index finger.
 Yes it works, but one can get the same result from a far less invasive method.